TheRealTurtler/restic-backup-template/README.md

 ## 📦 Quick Start

 1. **Download the ZIP**
-   Extract this repository to your user folder, for example:
+   Extract this repository to any folder, for example:
    ```
-   C:\Users\Alice\resticprofile
+   C:\Tools\restic\
    ```

 2. **Run the Setup Script**